rmx/docs.encounter.io/content/unit.md

 basic properties which are inherited by all other object types.

+### isAlive :: Boolean

+True if the unit is alive, can move, cast and otherwise interact with the world.

+### declareDead :: undefined

+Declaring a unit dead will interrupt the current spellcast, remove all auras, make the unit immovable and inform all players that this unit died.

 ## Attributes

 Attributes are key/value pairs attached to a unit.
 There are a few basic